UCL/rsd-engineeringcourse/session02/02licensing.md

 ###Licensing issues

-* Permissive vs Share-Alike
+* Permissive vs share-alike
-* Noncommercial and Academic Use Only
+* Non-commercial and academic Use Only
 * Patents
 * Use as a web service

-###Permissive vs Share-Alike
+###Permissive vs share-alike

 Some licenses require all derived software to be licensed under terms that are similarly free.
 Such licenses are called "Share Alike" or "Copyleft".